browscap/browscap/README.md

 ## build

-This command is made to build a set defined of broswscap files.
+This command is used to build a set of defined browscap files.

 ```php
 bin/browscap build [version]